News and Updates

 You now have a reference image for Windows 10 2004 and a Microsoft Deployment Toolkit installation, with a deployment share specifically configured for building and capturing reference images.

-[Needs to be updated to 2004] We’ll cover setting up a deployment share and focus on tasks to support deploying Windows to real hardware in this article.
+We’ll cover setting up a deployment share and focus on tasks to support deploying Windows to real hardware in this article.

 Please consider supporting my work: